e-conomic/vml-docs/docs/einvoice_model.md

 Othsewise known as EIL, it can make predictions on how to categorize a new invoice line, in a HTTP request, given historic categorizations, given from the training data in the dataset.

+!!!
+Todo
+    Improve the description of what the EIL actually does, explain model and targets.

 Schema
 ------